-&lt;sup>4 Commercialisation of intellectual property, available at https://blog.ipleaders.in/commercialisation-of-intellectual-property-alchemising-ideas-into-income/#5\Technology\transfer\agreements (modified at February 8, 2022)
+4 Commercialisation of intellectual property, available at https://blog.ipleaders.in/commercialisation-of-intellectual-property-alchemising-ideas-into-income/#5_Technology_transfer_agreements (modified at February 8, 2022)

-Utilization Phase:

-After adopting the technology continuous monitoring of the technology's performance and its impact on the recipient's operations, along with evaluating the intended outcomes and benefits.
-After utilizing the required technology, feedback from users and stakeholders is gathered to pinpoint aspects for enhancement.

-Subsequent adjustments are then made to optimize the technology's performance and usability.

-And through the feedback received, improvements are made by also ensuring that the sustainable utilization of the technology, maximizing its benefits, and exploring opportunities for further growth, innovation, or expansion in the recipient's context is been done.
+- Installation Phase: In this phase, the technology is adapted and customised to suit the recipient's requirements, infrastructure, and specific conditions.
+Guidance/ Training programs are conducted to equip participants with the requisite skills and knowledge for the efficient implementation as well as utilisation of the transferred technology.
+The initial testing and validation of the technology within a controlled environment to identify any potential threats, refine the implementation process, and ensure functionality is executed.
+And then integration of the technology into the recipient's existing systems, processes, or operations, followed by a gradual deployment and scaling up for wider utilisation. - Utilisation Phase: After adopting the technology, continuous monitoring of the technology's performance and its impact on the recipient's operations, along with evaluating the intended outcomes and benefits.
+After utilising the required technology, feedback from users and stakeholders is gathered to pinpoint aspects for enhancement.
+Subsequent adjustments are then made to optimise the technology's performance and usability.
+And through the feedback received, improvements are made by also ensuring that the sustainable utilisation of the technology, maximising its benefits, and exploring opportunities for further growth, innovation, or expansion in the recipient's context is been done.

-Procedure for Technology Transfer:
+Procedure for Technology Transfer5